SIGNALS FROM

 TL;DR A better future is already visible in small, practical shifts: builders setting the tone, AI behaving like quiet infrastructure, public assets treated as core systems, markets rewarding patience and arguments grounded in evidence rather than myths.
 Here is a short field guide to those signals, so leaders can spot where things are genuinely moving in the right direction and decide where they want to build next.

-CREDIT: Seres Factory / Chongqing City, China
+CREDIT: Seres Factory, Chongqing City

 DECODING A WORLD REDEFINED BY COMPUTE AND CULTURE WARS.